Texas Tech University

 How can I get involved in service learning at Texas Tech?

-Are interested in becoming a community partner for a service learning course?
+Are you interested in becoming a community partner for a service learning course?
 Community Interest form coming soon!

 Service Learning